-No matter where your score falls, always remember to shop around at a few lenders to make sure you’re getting the best rates.
-Always opt for a “pre-approval” because that typically means your credit score won’t be affected.
+No matter where your credit score falls, always remember to shop around at a few other lenders to make sure you’re getting the best rates.
+Also, always opt for a “pre-approval” because that typically means your credit scores won’t be affected.

-Because NetCredit’s interest rates are fairly high, you should only use the funds for a financial emergency or necessity.
-This isn’t the kind of loan you use to remodel your kitchen.
-But if you need cash fast and would otherwise resort to a financial product like a payday loan or car title loan, then you should consider NetCredit.
+Because of NetCredit’s high interest rates, you should only use the funds for a financial emergency or necessity.
+For example, this isn’t the kind of loan you take out to remodel your kitchen.
+But if you need cash as soon as the next business day and would otherwise resort to a financial product like a payday loan or car title loan, then you should consider NetCredit.

 Who Shouldn’t Accept a NetCredit Loan?

-If you’ve got a good credit score, you’re better offer getting a personal loan for good credit and finding lenders who could offer you a better interest rate.
-Even if you have fair or average credit, you may find a better deal elsewhere.
+If you’ve got a good credit score, you’re better off getting a personal loan for good credit and finding other personal loan lenders who could offer you a better interest rate.
+However, even if you have fair or average credit, you may find a better deal elsewhere.

-Trust us when we say that it’s well worth your time to do a bit of research before committing to a high interest loan.
+It’s well worth your time to do a bit of research before committing to a high-interest loan.
 You never know what you’ll qualify for — until you try, that is.

 Regardless of your credit score, consider your financing alternatives before taking on a loan.
 If you have money saved up and you’re facing a financial emergency, consider using some of those funds.
 After all, that’s what that money is for; true emergencies.